annunal/IDSL/README.md

 with the config file present here the name is taken from the hostname that must be set to the deviceID

-Launch programme:</br>
+Launch programme:<br>
   <b>sudo ./tad</b>

-to retransmit today data:</br>
+to retransmit today data:<br>
   <b>sudo ./tad retry</b>

-to retransmit a specific file, related to dd/mm/yyyy </br>
+to retransmit a specific file, related to dd/mm/yyyy <br>
   <b>sudo ./tad retry retry_yyyy-mm-dd.txt</b>